klesta490/dotnet-core-analysis/README.md

 # dotnet-core-analysis
-This repo contains helpfull materials I for measurring performance and analyzing memory dumps
+This repo contains helpful materials I for measuring performance and analyzing memory dumps